-Llantwit Major Tennis Club is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding in our club at all times, including all programmes and events we run.
-This Policy strives to minimise risk, deliver a positive tennis experience for everyone and respond appropriately to all safeguarding concerns/disclosures.
+The RLTCC is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding in our club at all times, including all programmes and events we run.
+This Policy strives to minimise risk, deliver a positive tennis and croquet experience for everyone and respond appropriately to all safeguarding concerns/disclosures.